-The ‘Cultural Triangle’ is the area roughly between Kandy in the south, Anuradhapura to the north-west and Polonnaruwa in the east.
+The ‘Cultural Triangle’ is roughly between Kandy in the south, Anuradhapura to the north-west and Polonnaruwa in the east.
 It was the cradle of the ancient irrigation civilisation of Sri Lanka that flourished 2,500 years ago.
-A wonderful region to visit, it's abundance of spectacular monuments span a period of 1,700 years and are all in close proximity.
+It is a wonderful region to visit; an abundance of spectacular monuments span a period of 1,700 years, and they are all close to one another.

-The area remains thinly populated and large areas are given over to national parks.
-It is a beautiful region in any case and if you are lucky you may spot elephants out in the wild.
+The area remains thinly populated, and large areas are given over to national parks.
+It is a beautiful region in any case, and if you are lucky, you may spot elephants out in the wild.
 You will certainly see monkeys and birds of all descriptions; snakes, lizards and various other fauna.
 For a safari trip, you can go leopard spotting in Wilpattu or enjoy the richly varied landscapes at Wasgomuwa.
-For observing elephants in their natural habitat, there are great short safaris to be enjoyed to either Miniriya or Kandulla.
+For observing elephants in their natural habitat, there is a great short safari to be enjoyed in Mineriya National Park.

-For advice on places to stay, please do speak to one of our travel consultants.
-The options are many and varied and the location is key: it all depends on what you want to get out of your stay in this region.
+Please do speak to one of our travel consultants for advice on places to stay and planning a holiday.
+The options are many and varied, and the location is key: it all depends on what you want to get out of your stay in this region.